bradtse/configfiles/README.md

    configlists.txt.
 3. Run setup.py.

-NOTE: You can also keep track of full directories also.
+NOTE: You should also be able to keep track of full directories.